| Every

 of the market.
 “A business owner, who fails to plan, plans

+to fail.”
 Those contractors who are

 successful have a presentation book that is designed for